Let us consider each of these passages within its respective and immediate context.

-(2) Knowing that he/she is on peaceable terms with the Lord, the Christian is blessed with an inner peace, a tranquility of spirit, that allows him/her to live the contented life, even when the world around him is mad (Phil.
+Knowing that we are on peaceable terms with the Lord, Christians are blessed with an inner peace, a tranquility of spirit, that allows us to live a contented life, even when the world around him is mad (Phil.
 4:7).

-(3) Christ also provides for his people the motive to work for harmony among various cultures of men who, by longstanding tradition, are hostile to one another (e.g., the Jews and the Arabs) (see Rom.
+Christ also provides for his people the motive to work for harmony among various cultures of men who, by longstanding tradition, are hostile to one another (e.g., the Jews and the Arabs — see Rom.
 12:18; Heb.
 12:14; cf. Lk.
-2:14 – ASV, ESV).
+2:14 — ASV, ESV).

 In view of these facts, it should be no surprise that Jesus Christ should be designated as “Prince of Peace.”

 The latter text, however, is perhaps more challenging.
 Here are the intriguing words from the Savior.

 “Think not that I came to send peace on the earth: I came not to send peace, but a sword.
 For I came to set a man at variance against his father, and the daughter against her mother, and the daughter in law against her mother in law: and a man’s foes shall be they of his own household.
 He who loves father or mother more than me is not worthy of me; and he who loves son or daughter more than me is not worthy of me” (Mt.
 10:34-37).

 This text comes more sharply into focus when one recognizes the idiomatic language that is employed for the sake of forcefulness.

 This passage is designed to emphasize the consequences that could follow when one commits to an unqualified loyalty to the Son of God.